RobJohnston/QuadrigaCX.Api/README.md

 [![nuget](https://img.shields.io/nuget/v/QuadrigaCX.Api.svg)](https://www.nuget.org/packages/QuadrigaCX.Api/)

-**This is an alpha version, meaning the API has not been tested on any production application.
+**This is a beta version, meaning the API has not been tested on any production application.
 USE AT YOUR OWN RISK!**

-The trading, deposit, and withdrawal functionality have been added but not tested at all.

 An account is not required to access the public API methods.
 However, if you do create an account, please use my referral code (c7flx49lbhc3b1awgl8pig7l) when you [register](https://www.quadrigacx.com/?ref=c7flx49lbhc3b1awgl8pig7l).